timescale/docs/timescaledb/overview/release-notes/index.md

 ### What to expect from our next releases

-For our next release, we plan to add:
+For our next releases, we plan to add:

 - Continuous aggregates with compression
 - Multi-node performance improvements